 Sister Mary Boyce, M.M.

 Born in Flushing, NY, Sister Mary entered Maryknoll in 1948.
-When she received her first mission assignment to the Philippines in 1954, she understood that she would spend her entire life in the Far East.
+When she received her first mission assignment in the Philippines in 1954, she understood that she would spend her entire life in the Far East.
 Later the time overseas was changed to ten year periods with renewal programs.
 She spent twenty-three years in the Philippines teaching in primary and secondary schools, and in pastoral/social work.
 After earning a Masters in Social Work from Catholic University, Washington, D.C., she established the Family Life Department at the Social Action Center for the Tagum Prelature.
-For two years she was part of a Maryknoll team of Sisters, priests and lay missioners animating Basic Ecclesial Communities in Venezuela.
+For two years, she was part of a Maryknoll team of Sisters, priests and lay missioners animating Basic Ecclesial Communities in Venezuela.

-For the past three decades, Sister Mary Boyce has been in California involved in ministries ranging from working in an emergency food bank to founding the Stockton Family Shelter to keep homeless families together during a time of emergency and find solutions and alternatives to their problems.
+For the past three decades, Sister Mary had been in California involved in ministries ranging from working in an emergency food bank to founding the Stockton Family Shelter to keep homeless families together during a time of emergency and find solutions and alternatives to their problems.
 She also worked with Western Social Services for immigrants.

-Sister Mary Boyce writes and illustrates children’s books.
-Describing her creative, colorful “Fly Away Flowers” series, she shares that the suggestions from her three and a half year old grandniece, Emily Rose, made the story “theirs.”
+In 2013, Sister Mary was assigned to the Maryknoll Sisters Center where she volunteers to some neighboring programs although she is retired.
+Presently, Sister Mary writes and illustrates children’s books.
+Describing her creative colorful “Fly Away Flowers” series, she shares that the suggestions from her three and a half year old grandniece, Emily Rose, made the story “theirs”.